learn-co-students/CSS-Flexbox-Code-Along-online-web-sp-000/README.md

 * `flex-end` - aligns all elements to the end of the flex container.
 If you apply this setting, our green boxes will align to the right side of the screen.
-  However, if the page shrinks, the last flex elements will still wrap to the next row, so order is still preserved.
+  However, if the page shrinks, the last flex elements will still wrap to the next row, so order is preserved.
 * `space-around` - adds space in between each flex element so they fill the space they are in, evenly dividing the row and centering each element in each division.
 This white space in between will shrink as the page shrinks, and